hashicorp/terraform-provider-aws/website/docs/r/bedrockagent_agent_action_group.html.markdown

 * `description` - (Optional) Description of the Agent Action Group.
 * `skip_resource_in_use_check` - (Optional) Set to true to skip the in-use check when deleting.

-## Attribute Reference

-This resource exports the following attributes in addition to the arguments above:

-* `created_at` - Timestamp the Agent Action Group was created at.
-* `updated_at` - Timestamp the Agent Action Group was updated at.

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):